AI SEO services that make the site easier for ChatGPT, Perplexity, Gemini, and Google AI Overviews to understand, summarize, and cite.

 Cited by the engine, not just indexed by it.

 Send the prompts the business should be cited for.
-The first call shapes the engagement.
+The first call checks the current citation set, the pages behind it, and whether the work belongs in AI SEO, GEO, entity cleanup, or broader SEO.